 Click in the LibreOffice document where you want the image to appear.

-Choose Insert > Image > From File from the menu bar.
+Choose Insert > Image from the menu bar.

 On the Insert Image dialog, navigate to the file to be inserted, and select it.

 At the bottom of the dialog (Figure 126) are two options, Preview and Link.
 Select Preview to view a thumbnail of the selected image in the preview pane on the right, so that you can verify that you have the correct file.
 See page 116 for the use of Link.